What is Personal Independence Payment (PIP)?

 is the enhanced rate

-Mobility component: you’ll be assessed on ability to ‘plan and follow a journey’ and ‘move around’.
+You’ll be assessed on your ability to ‘plan and follow a journey’ and ‘move around’.

 £23.70 a week